Kansas MemoryKansas Memory

 Date: April 22, 1889

-This photograph shows a crowd gathered outside the Atchison, Topeka and Santa Fe Railway Company depot at Arkansas City, Kansas.
-The photograph was taken a day before the Oklahoma Land Run which opened up a large area of land for settlement.
+This photograph shows the Atchison, Topeka and Santa Fe Railway Company depot and eating house in Arkansas City, Kansas.

 Showing 1 - 25